 212 Ballet II (1 credit) Concentration on classical ballet technique, barre, center work, and movement through space.
-(EL) Prerequisite: THEA 112
+(EL)

 220 Play Production (4 credits) Each student in this course will select, analyze, design, cast, rehearse, promote and present a short one-act play-gaining experiential knowledge of the roles of the producer, director and designer.
 Class discussion and exercises will focus on such matters as selecting the play, budgeting, advertising, organizing the production team and calendar, developing a production concept, casting, blocking, working with actors, creating a prompt book, making a model of the set, planning costumes, props, makeup, lights and sound, setting cues, and polishing the performance.
+(EL)

-(EL) Prerequisite: THEA 120 AND THEA 231
+Prerequisite: THEA 120 and THEA 231

-231 Fundamentals of Theatrical Design (4 credits) An introduction to the processes and methods of designing the visual and aural worlds of staged performance based on thematic elements and creative collaboration.
+- 231 Fundamentals of Theatrical Design (4 credits) An introduction to the processes and methods of designing the visual and aural worlds of staged performance based on thematic elements and creative collaboration.
 Topics include scenery systems, light, costume, sound design, stage crafts, graphic methods, and production organization.
+(EL) - 240 Advanced Acting (4 credits) Advanced acting projects such as study of period styles, physical acting, and ensemble development.
 (EL)